purplesandbox/TomeRaider/README.md

 ----

-In order to run the programme you will need to have the following installed and up to date:
+In order to run the programme you will need to have the following installed:

-- pip install flask
-- pip install tabulate
+- Flask==2.3.2
-- pip install requests
+- tabulate==0.9.0
-- pip install jsonify
+- requests==2.31.0
-- pip install mysql.connector
+- jsonify==0.5
-- pip install unittest.mock
+- mysql-connector-python==8.0.33

 Install the minimal requirments

-*If you are running a Python version >=3.3 you can delete pip install unittest.mock as it is included in the standard library.*

 ```
 pip install -r requirements.txt
 ```
 ---
 ### **Configuration** ###
 ---